 - instructed the worker to perform a work fundamentally different from the work agreed upon in the employment contract, without the worker’s written consent on the same, except for situations where work is absolutely required and as explained in Article 12 of the UAE Labour Law

 - failed to remove the factors that pose a grave danger and/or threaten the workers’ safety or health despite being aware of it.
 Article 26 of Cabinet Resolution No. 1 of 2022 on the Implementation Regulation of Federal Decree Law No. 33 of 2021 spells out circumstances of grave danger at the workplace.

 Article 47 says that if the employer terminates the employee for: filing a complaint to MoHRE or filing a lawsuit against the employer, whose validity is proven, then such termination is illegal.

 If an employee believes that he has been dismissed illegally, he can complain to Ministry of Human Resources and Emiratisation.
 The ministry will try to solve the issue amicably.
 If an amicable settlement is not reached, the case will be referred to the respective court.

-As per Article 123 of the UAE Labour Law, if arbitrary dismissal is proven, the court will order the employer to pay a compensation to the employee.
-The court will assess the value of compensation taking into account the type of work, the extent of damage incurred to the employee and the duration of the employment.
-In all cases, the amount of compensation must not exceed the wage of the employee for a period of three months, calculated on the basis of the last wage the worker is entitled to.
+If arbitrary dismissal is proven, the court will order the employer to pay a compensation to the employee.
+The court will assess the value of compensation taking into account the type of work, the extent of damage caused to the employee and the duration of his employment.
+In all cases, the amount of compensation must not exceed the wage of the employee for a period of three months, calculated on the basis of the last wage he was entitled to.

-After termination of employment contract and cancellation of work visa, the terminated employee is granted a 30-day grace period from the date of cancellation, where he can either obtain a new residence permit or leave the country.
+After termination or expiry of the contract, you will get a grace period from the date of cancellation, in which you can either obtain a new work permit (PDF, 500 KB) and residency or leave the country.
 Illegal residents are liable to be fined/deported.